 States with Legal Online Casinos

 Currently, Michigan, New Jersey, Pennsylvania, Nevada, and Delaware have online casino games live.
-Pennsylvania has instant games available on the PA Lottery website, which are essentially online scratcher games.
-However, it’s a threat enough for Pennsylvania casinos to sue the PA Lottery.
-It hasn’t impacted play yet, so play on.
+Pennsylvania Lottery also has instant games available on the PA Lottery app.
+Instant games are essentially online scratcher and casino-like games.

 |State||Casino||Online Casino||Online Poker|

 States that will likely take the Longest to enact Online Casino Regulation

 Unfortunately, several states in the US seem to be stuck in the stone age.
 Whether it be a religious angle or just conservative lawmakers, these states haven’t made any form of online betting legal yet.
 It’s anyone’s guess when and if they will legalize online casinos.